 English Language Acquisition (ELA)

-ELA student language proficiency is assessed using the MAP Test.
+ELA student language proficiency is assessed at the time of enrolment.
 Students are tested to ascertain the level of support needed with an emphasis on helping them join the mainstream class as soon as they are able.